alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/08_what_anchoring_provides.md

 The source-line remains intact.

-The anchor records the relationship without merging the parties.
+The anchor records recognized existence without merging the parties.

 ## Core Rule

-Anchoring gives the project a confirmed foundation relationship.
+Anchoring gives the project confirmed recognized existence through the source-line.

 Anchoring does not make the project the foundation.